 Like everything else in your business, you need to make sure that you have a clear objective that you’re aiming towards with your email automation beyond just “finding success!”

 Are you trying to increase your open rate?
 Do you want to step up your customer service?
 Are you attempting to boost your conversion rate?

 When you have a specific goal, you can develop an email automation strategy specifically tailored to achieve it.

 4. Do your emails consistently bring fresh content?

 It may be counterintuitive if you’re just sending sales emails to your subscribers.

 Mix it up to get the best results.

 Here are a few examples of different types of emails you can send to your subscribers:

-Is something new or exciting happening within your industry?
-Keep your subscribers informed with informational emails or emails that link to updates on your blog like WKB:
+Is something new or exciting happening with your brand?
+Keep your subscribers informed with informational emails like LUSH: